luqmanbarry/aro-classic-terraform/gitops/modules/gitlab-runners.operator/README.md

-# GitLab Runners Operator
+# GitLab Runners Helm Chart

-This helm chart deploys GitLab runner operator.
-Additionally, it deploys one or more `BuildConfig` CRs to build the custom images used as image by the gitlab-runner pods.
+This helm chart deploys GitLab runners.
+Additionally, it deploys one or more `BuildConfig` CRs to build the custom images used as container image by the job executiion pods.

 As an example, the openshift-cicd-tools BuildConfig is added.
 The pattern is to add a `BuildConfig` CR for each additional `Runner` CR.